Merstham High Street

 For some reason that has not been explained, during the second half of the 20th century the numbering of the buildings along the east side of the High Street was changed: for example, the building that is now Gervase Cottage (next door and to the right of Surrey Flooring) is shown on the 1964 OS map as number 26; its number today is number 30.
 To avoid any confusion, earlier numbers are shown in red and current numbers in blue.
 To add a further complication, in the early years of the 20th century properties were often numbered according to the estate plan (practically the entire village was owned by the Jolliffe family at that time); these numbers appear in green.

-"The Feathers" is now the only pub in the village.
-At the start of the 20th century there were several landlords.
-Until 1910 the landlord was Mr W E King, but an advertisement in the Surrey Mirror confirms that by September that year Thomas Walker had taken over and is recorded at this address in the 1911 census.
+During the first half of the 20th century there were several landlords.
+Until 1910 the landlord was Mr W E King, but an advertisement in the Surrey Mirror confirms that by September that year Thomas Walker had taken over.
 He ran the pub with his wife Eva Theodora - they were both from Lancashire and had been married less than a year.
 There were four 'live-in' staff, of whom only one was local, from Caterham.